innerstage/innerstage/README.md

 * **Version Control**: 🟧 **Git**, 🐈‍⬛ **GitHub**.

 ### Academic Background

+*You can click on any of the following to know more about the respective program:*

 <details>
 <summary>B.Sc. in Civil Industrial Engineering, Universidad de Concepción (Concepción, Chile).</summary>